MatteoPancini/ing-sw-2022-Palumbo-Pancini-Pascali/README.md

-# ERYANTIS - Software Engineering Final Project 2021/2022
+# ERIANTYS - Software Engineering Final Project 2021/2022
-The project consists of a Java implementation of the board game Eryantis, made by Cranio Creations.
+The project consists of a Java implementation of the board game Eriantys, made by Cranio Creations.

 ![This is an image](src/main/resources/graphics/eriantys_banner.png)